bgaze/ipsum-html/README.md

 + **str:** generates a simple string of Lorem Ipsum.
 + **sentence:** generates a simple string of Lorem Ipsum with first letter capitalized and trailing dot if requested.
-+ **str:** generates a Lorem Ipsum text composed of distinct sentences and randomly decorated with HTML inline tags if requested.
++ **text:** generates a Lorem Ipsum text composed of distinct sentences and randomly decorated with HTML inline tags if requested.
+Pass a boolean to enable/disable decoration, or an array of tags to define which decorations to use.

 ```php
 use Bgaze\IpsumHtml\Ipsum;